-Various tones overlapping or sounding together will produce generations of audible combination tones from the interference of their compound frequencies, producing complex harmonies and tensions between different tones, described by the concepts consonance and dissonance.
+Various tones overlapping or sounding together will produce generations of audible combination tones in the inner ear, sum- and difference tones coming from the interference of their compound frequencies, producing complex harmonies and tensions between different tones, described by the subjective concepts consonance and dissonance.

 goto chapter 3 ► Musical notation

-- The five dimensions of sound were first described as such by Karlheinz Stockhausen, in his article Musik im Raum (Die Reihe 5, Vienna 1959). ↩
+- These five dimensions of sound were first described as such by Karlheinz Stockhausen, in his article Musik im Raum (Die Reihe 5, Vienna 1959). ↩

 - On the further possible semantic difference between hearing and listening the auditory neuroscientist Seth S. Horowitz wrote the interesting article On the science of listening, New York Times, 9 November 2012 ↩